bxlab/cmdb-quantbio/assignments/lab/alignment/assignment/index.md

 #### Step 5: Write the alignment to the output

-Write the alignment to the output file specified in the command line, and print out the additional information requested.
+Write the alignment to the output file specified in the command line, and print out the additional information requested (the number of gaps in each sequence and the score of the  alignment).

 ## Submission